Tiered Cloud Backup to S3 Standard, Wasabi, and Glacier Deep Archive with RcloneView

 Step 1: Build the hot and warm Sync jobs

-- Create a second Sync job (Primary -> Wasabi/R2 warm) using similar flags; add filters to skip temp/cache.
+- Create a second Sync job (Primary -> Wasabi/R2 warm) with similar settings and filters.

 Step 2: Add the cold archive Copy job